jkuli-net/reverse_tomography/README.md

 # Reverse Tomography

 In fft_reverse_tomography.py I demonstrate that 8 audio speakers can deliver completely different customized signals to 8 specific locations.
+Very specific locations.

 This has applications for surround sound and directed energy.